Psideralis/Psideralis/README.md

 ## VISION

-To offer international level competitive business and scientific informatic services with providers of the top global quality, to give our clients an optimal entrepreneurial enviroment and a technology infrastructure to potentiate their objects to highest scale.
+To offer international level competitive business and scientific informatic services with providers of top global quality, to give our clients an optimal entrepreneurial enviroment and a technology infrastructure to potentiate their objects to highest scale.

 ## MISION